 A highly Reflective Listeners' tendency to optimally organize information in order to succeed in their role means that their work will reflect positively on any of your products and services that they utilize.
 They act as a kind of 'positive influencer' who intrinsically builds a case for your offerings so that you can continue to generate revenue long after your initial sales conversion.
 Having them in your corner helps ensure that new clients turn into satisfied, long-term and loyal customers.

 Why It Matters

 The latest research shows that small and medium-sized businesses with 100 employees or more can save nearly $525,000 annually just by offering and properly implementing communication tools that help members of their organization effectively engage with clients and co-workers alike.
 By assisting your sales teams to better understand the listening cues and concerns that their customers bring to the table, you help increase the type of understanding that leads to accelerated company growth.

-Our Listening Intelligence Assessment was created by leading scientists, psychometricians, and industry experts who utilized the latest cognitive research to create a multi-dimensional measurement of listening styles in order to set your teams up for optimal success.
-We also offer a Certification Training Program to teach you how to coach your sales agents through understanding and properly applying our cognition-based Listening Profile data in order to form more long-term, profitable relationships with their customers.
+Our Listening Assessment was created by leading scientists, psychometricians and industry experts who utilized the latest cognitive research to create a multi-dimensional measurement of listening styles in order to set your teams up for optimal success.
+We also offer a Certification Training Program to teach you how to coach your sales agents through understanding and properly applying our cognitive-based Listening Profile data in order to form more long-term, profitable relationships with their customers.

 Contact us today to learn how we can assist you in advancing your team communications forward and help you leverage these improvements to increase sales goal attainment, team productivity and organizational revenue.